RaoOfPhysics/201607_PCST-Proceedings/02_methods_data/methods.md

 It would have been equally problematic to ensure that all members of a random sample would be willing to respond to a survey.
 It was therefore decided to circulate an electronic survey to the entire collaboration, soliciting as many responses as possible.
 This approach had the endorsement of the management of the collaboration.
-The survey was developed using existing questionnaires as templates, so as to have other research with which to compare this work, but it was tailored to address the specific research questions of the research project.
+The survey was developed using existing questionnaires as templates, so as to have other research with which to compare this work, but it was tailored to address the specific research questions of the research project. **[TODO: LINK TO PREVIOUS SURVEYS]**

 ### Survey pilot